Wiredcraft/devops-ansible/packages/mysql/v0.2/docs/configuration.md

                 - Off
     users:
         default: {}
-        description: Associative array of users, the key is used as username, no options supported at the moment
+        description: Associative array of users, the key is used as username
         required: false
         type: object
         object_id: user